-- Place the butter into a heavy bottomed saucepan over low heat and let it melt (the pan should be just warm enough to melt the butter).
+Place the butter into a double boiler or heavy bottomed saucepan over low heat and let it melt (the pan should be just warm enough to melt the butter).
 Once it’s mostly melted turn off the heat.

-- Measure out the sugar into a medium bowl and zest a few lemons into it.
-Then squeeze about 1/2 C of lemon juice into the lemon zest/ sugar mixture.
+Measure out the sugar into a medium bowl and zest a few lemons into it.
+Then squeeze about 1/2 cup of lemon juice into the lemon zest/ sugar mixture.

-- As soon as it’s done, take it off the heat and pour through a mesh strainer* it into a glass jar.
+As soon as it’s done, take it off the heat and pour through a mesh strainer* into a glass jar.
 Store in the refrigerator for 1-2 weeks.